4350pChris/blog/rapper-vocabulary-analyzer.md

 ### The Frontend

-The frontend is a basic [Vue](https://vuejs.org) SPA which uses the HTTP API provided by the lambdas to fetch  data and display it.
+The frontend is a basic [Vue](https://vuejs.org) SPA which uses the HTTP API provided by the lambdas to fetch  data and display it in a basic scatter plot using [ChartJS](https://www.chartjs.org/).
 As this is my home turf I wanted to get it over with as quickly as possible, which is why I didn't bother with making it responsive or even look too pleasing in general.
 I did add some component tests for the sake of it, but nothing too fancy.